Verlet integration: Non-constant time differences

-Computing velocities – Störmer–Verlet method
+Computing velocities – Størmer–Verlet method

-The velocities are not explicitly given in the basic Störmer equation, but often they are necessary for the calculation of certain physical quantities like the kinetic energy.
+The velocities are not explicitly given in the basic Størmer equation, but often they are necessary for the calculation of certain physical quantities like the kinetic energy.
 This can create technical challenges in molecular dynamics simulations, because kinetic energy and instantaneous temperatures at time $t$ cannot be calculated for a system until the positions are known at time $t + \Delta t$.
 This deficiency can either be dealt with using the velocity Verlet algorithm or by estimating the velocity using the position terms and the mean value theorem: